hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

 - `tde_credential_password` (String) The password for the given ARN from the key store in order to access the device.
 - `timezone` (String) The time zone of the DB instance.
 The time zone parameter is currently supported only by Microsoft SQL Server.
 - `use_default_processor_features` (Boolean) A value that indicates whether the DB instance class of the DB instance uses its default processor features.
+- `use_latest_restorable_time` (Boolean) A value that indicates whether the DB instance is restored from the latest backup time.
+By default, the DB instance isn't restored from the latest backup time.
 - `vpc_security_groups` (List of String) A list of the VPC security group IDs to assign to the DB instance.
 The list can include both the physical IDs of existing VPC security groups and references to AWS::EC2::SecurityGroup resources created in the template.

 ### Read-Only